The Origin Story

 His abiding interest is to index and share the vastly under utilized open data and trustworthy information hidden in plain sight.

-In his own words, "as innovators, we must quickly identify and connect relevant trends, learn just-enough about some technologies and then spot some emerging business trend or design pattern.
-In a word, we all need lean research that we can fold into our design sprints."
+In his own words, "as innovators, we must quickly identify and connect relevant trends, learn just-enough about some technologies and then spot some emerging business design pattern.
+In a word, we need lean research that we can fold into our design sprints."